M8 Hillington Footbridge replacement

 What stage is it currently at?

 Construction of the bridge commenced in January 2015 and is due to open in September 2015.

 During the period of the works, the M8 will remain open to all traffic other than three overnight closures of the motorway to allow for the installation of the new footbridge and the demolition and removal of the existing bridge.
 The overnight closures are required so installation can take place when traffic flows are lighter and, subsequently, delays are minimal.

-Note that the new footbridge will open to the public prior to the closure and demolition of the existing bridge.
-Therefore pedestrian access will be maintained at all times.
+Please note that the new footbridge will open to the public prior to the closure and demolition of the existing bridge.
+Therefore, pedestrian access will be maintained at all times.

 What is being done to reduce the environmental impact?

 The environmental impact of the works will be minimised and control measures will be put in place to protect the local environment.
 It has been decided to leave the embankments, which allow access to the old bridge, in place and to replant them with small trees.
 They will therefore continue to screen the motorway locally.

 Are there any other online legal documents/public notices relating to this project?

 In August 2014, Transport Scotland promoted the M8 Special Road (Hillington Footbridge) Order 2014.
 This was made to allow the slight change in the route of the footpath between the old and new bridges.